Sunday, June 2, 2024

 I'm upset about this one.
 I wanted Poirier to knock him out.
 By the fifth round, he’d already rocked him, cut him open, and stuffed many of his takedowns.
 That's the best anyone has done against Islam in years.
 All Dustin had to do was make it to the final bell.
 But alas, the Dagestani youth steroid cycles are just too good.
 Islam channeled his inner Tony Ferguson and submitted Dustin with a D'Arce choke in the fifth round.
 If he’d reached the final bell, he arguably would have done the best anyone's done against the champion, even though he probably would have lost 5-0 (or 3-2, with the blind judging going on).

 Editor's Note: Reporters confirmed that two judges had the fight 2-2 going into the fifth.
-Dustin definitely could've won the robbery of the year, had he made it out of the fifth round.
+Dustin could've won the robbery of the year, had he made it out of the fifth round.

-After the fight, Islam was talking about moving up to 170 and fighting for the belt.
+After the fight, Islam talked about moving up to 170 and fighting for the belt.
 This is nonsense.
 He's only fought one lightweight contender and Volk, twice.
 Volk is not a lightweight.
 I can see Tsarukyan giving him a tough fight, and Gaethje could knock him out if the fight goes into the later rounds.
 He's old, and unlike Khabib, Islam looks vulnerable.
 He should fight all these contenders before moving up to another belt.
 What if he gets the welterweight belt and then pulls a McGregor, taking years off to do Sambo or something?
 It's frustrating because, as much as I don't like him, we all know Islam is that guy.
 His striking is solid, and his grappling and submissions are top-tier.
 He's a nightmare matchup for almost everyone, which he showed during his rise.
 Why does he want to jump divisions?

 Nonetheless, I'm looking forward to seeing what happens next.